World Bound Adventures: Japan

 Pillar 2: Exploring Real-world Environments

-• Forest environments: The Samurai Trail and Arashiyama Bamboo Forest
+• Forest Environments: Arashiyama Bamboo Forest

-• Lake environments: Lake Ashinoko
+• Lake Environments: Lake Toya

-• Urban environments: Tokyo, Hiroshima, Osaka
+• Urban Environments: Tokyo, Kyoto, Sapporo

 Pillar 3: Volunteering and Connecting within Communities

-• A multi-day volunteer experience working on a traditional organic farm in a small Japanese village.
+• A multi-day volunteer experience working on a traditional organic farm in a small Japanese village

 Pillar 4: Strengthening Life, Social, and Leadership Skills